gnars-dao/gnars-frontend/packages/webapp/README.md

 This project
-uses [The Goldsky Client](https://api.goldsky.com/api/public/project_clz4ukquribdy010b1fgua9nm/subgraphs/gnars-base/latest/gn) to interact with the Gnars subgraphs in a type-safe way
+uses [The Goldsky Client](https://api.goldsky.com/api/public/project_clz4ukquribdy010b1fgua9nm/subgraphs/gnars-base/latest/gn) to interact with the Gnars subgraph in a type-safe way

 4. Add all new BASE queries/fragments/and requests to `packages/webapp/queries/base/**/*`.
-I put a few example ones in there from nouns.build to get us started.

 5. I modeled the new resolver for Gnars BASE after the Builder team's approach.
 You can look in their codebase for unlimited examples.
-- After you have created a new Graphql Query/entity/w/e, and you have tested it out on the Goldsky UI explorer, add it to the the queries directory and run `pnpm codegen` to update the new schema changes locally`.
+- After you have created a new Graphql , and you have tested it out on the Goldsky UI explorer, add it to the the queries directory and run `pnpm codegen` to update the new schema changes locally`.
 - Assuming `graphql-codegen` ran successfully, you should now be able to access it programmatically by `import`ing the `BaseSDK` client from `packages/webapp/queries/resolvers.ts`.
 It will create a singleton if connection to GoldSky if it doesn't already exist,
     but regardless you still need to call `connect()` on the class every time you want to use it.
 As an example step 1) `import { BaseSDK } from "queries/resolvers"` in a new request file like: `packages/webapp/queries/base/requests/auctionHistory.ts`
     Step 3) If your new query was for `auctionHistory`, for example, you would now be able to query it in the request file like this: